Salsapil/sorting_algorithms/README.md

 - A simple sorting algorithm that builds the final sorted array (or list) one item at a time by comparisons.
 It is much less efficient on large lists.
 ****

+**Selection Sort Algorithm**
+-  An in-place comparison sorting algorithm.
+The algorithm divides the input list into two parts: a sorted sublist of items which is built up from left to right at the front (left) of the list and a sublist of the remaining unsorted items that occupy the rest of the list.
+****

 ## Authors

 - [@Shenouda Mikhael](https://github.com/shenoudaMikhael)